Some influencers spark backlash after using protests as backdrop for their content - KEYT | KCOY

 But some in the creator community are giving her the benefit of the doubt.

-Gabrielle Epstein, an influencer with 2.3 million followers on Instagram, said she felt uncomfortable by Shettsel’s post but understood Shettsel likely “had good intentions.”
+Gabrielle Epstein, an influencer with 2.3 million followers on Instagram, said she felt uncomfortable by Schatzel’s post but understood Schatzel likely “had good intentions.”

 “I think the spotlight needs to be about the movement as a whole rather than the individual,” Epstein told CNN.
 “We are all human, we all make mistakes, and in the era of social media have become frighteningly quick to judge and criticize others.
 The important thing is that we learn from those mistakes in order to do and be better.”